Alderson-Day, B. ‘The Silent Companions‘, The Psychologist, April 2016.

 Alderson-Day, B. & Fernyhough, C. (2015).
 Relations among questionnaire and experience sampling measures of inner speech: a smartphone app study.
 Frontiers in Psychology, 6: 517.

-Alderson-Day, B. (Online version 2014) Verbal problem-solving difficulties in autism spectrum disorders and atypical language development.
+Alderson-Day, B. (Online 2014) Verbal problem-solving difficulties in autism spectrum disorders and atypical language development.
 Autism Research.

 Alderson-Day, B., McCarthy-Jones, S. & Fernyhough, C. (2015).
 Hearing voices in the resting brain: A review of intrinsic functional connectivity research on auditory verbal hallucinations.
 Neuroscience & Biobehavioral Reviews, 55, 78–87.